remotesynth/remotesynth.github.io/_posts/2020-04-18-becoming-a-developer.md

 It's important to consider that each individual's motivations for becoming a developer are not the same.
 For example, [Evans Data](https://evansdata.com/press/viewRelease.php?pressID=277) found that, on average, women are more likely to be motivated to "develop my skills and challenge myself" while men are more likely to cite wanting the skills to support a startup or new business.
 Both are legitimate motivations, but can impact an individual approach to education.

-In this post, I'm going to lay out the three most common paths to becoming a developer in a broad sense and try to give an even-handed look at the pros and cons of each, from my point of view.
+In this post, I'm going to lay out the three most common educational paths to becoming a developer in a broad sense and try to give an even-handed look at the pros and cons of each, from my point of view.

 ## College Degree